dev-jayanth/Spam-Mail-Prediction/README.md

 ## Predicting whether the mail comes under spam or ham.

 * Performed data analysis and preprocessing on mail data
-* Built a predictive system to predict mail is spam or not.
+* Built a predictive system to predict mail is spam or not
 * Method Used: Logistic Regression
 * Libraries Used: Pandas, Numpy, sklearn